Fast Distributed Gradient Methods: Comparisons with the literature and Discussion of the Assumptions

 \textbf{References~\cite{AnnieChen,AnnieChenThesis}} develop and analyze non-accelerated and accelerated distributed gradient and proximal gradient methods for time-varying networks and convex $f_i$'s that have a differentiable component with Lipschitz continuous and bounded gradient and a non-differentiable component with bounded gradient.
-To compare with reference~\cite{AnnieChenThesis}, we adapt it to our framework of static networks and differentiable $f_i$'s.
+To compare with~\cite{AnnieChenThesis}, we adapt it to our framework of static networks and differentiable~$f_i$'s.
 (We set the non-differentiable components of the $f_i$'s to zero.)
-The accelerated methods in~\cite{AnnieChenThesis} achieve faster rates than the non-accelerated ones; we focus only on the former.
 References~\cite{AnnieChen,AnnieChenThesis} assume deterministic time-varying networks.
 To adapt their results to our static network setup in a fair way, we replace the parameter~$\gamma$ in~\cite{AnnieChen}~(see equation~(7) in~\cite{AnnieChen}) with~$\mu(W)$.
 The references propose two variants of the accelerated algorithm: the first (see~(6a)--(6d) in~\cite{AnnieChen}) has $k$ inner consensus iterations at the outer iteration~$k$, while the second one has~$\lceil 4 \log (k+1)/(-\log \mu) \rceil$~(See Subsection~{III-C} in~\cite{AnnieChen}.)
-The bounds established in~\cite{AnnieChen} for the second variant give its rate: 1)~$O\left( \frac{N^2}{(1-\mu(W))^2\mathcal{K}^{2-\xi}} \right)$, when nodes know only $\mu(W)$ and $L$; and~2)~$O\left( \frac{N^{1/2}}{(1-\mu(W))^2\mathcal{K}^{2-\xi}} \right)$, when they in addition know~$N$ and set the step-size $\alpha =\Theta(1/\sqrt{N}).$ The first variant has a slower rate (see the Supplementary material).
+The bounds established in~\cite{AnnieChen} for the second variant give its rate: 1)~$O\left( \frac{N^2}{(1-\mu(W))^2\mathcal{K}^{2-\xi}} \right)$, when nodes know $\mu(W)$ and $L$.
+The first variant has a slower rate~\cite{arxivVersion}.